CrunchyData/postgres-operator/docs/content/installation/metrics/metrics-prerequisites.md

 # Prerequisites

-The following is required prior to installing PostgreSQL Operator Metrics.
+The following is required prior to installing PostgreSQL Operator Monitoring.

 ## Environment

-PostgreSQL Operator Metrics is tested in the following environments:
+PostgreSQL Operator Monitoring is tested in the following environments:

 * Kubernetes v1.13+
 * Red Hat OpenShift v3.11+